 - Distressed Dude: He is captured by the First Order, and interrogated and tortured by Kylo Ren, before escaping with Finn's help.

 - Easily Forgiven: Although his heart is in the right place, in The Last Jedi, the dude does stage a full-blown, blasters-drawn mutiny against his commanding officer.
 Leia and Vice Admiral Holdo simply chuckle over how spirited he is and consider it a lesson in command.
 Justified as Poe is still one of the Resistance's best soldiers and they can't afford to do much more to him.

 - Establishing Character Moment: He's first seen receiving vital information for the Resistance, subsequently managing to send the information away by sacrificing his own safety and then snarking at his captor.
 It's made very clear to the audience that he's a brave, trustworthy, and cunning man who's loyal to the Resistance.

-- Fatal Flaw: His pride and yearning to choose paths considered heroic for the Resistance.
+- Fatal Flaw: Poe has two: his first flaw is his pride and his second flaw is his yearning to choose paths considered heroic for the Resistance.
 Leia however points out that means nothing to the resistance if they're dead, after the fleet loses all of their Bombers due to their "heroism".

 - Fire-Forged Friends: With Finn.
 They have a Friendship Moment in a stolen TIE fighter while escaping.